Understanding the Gospel

 The religious tradition of "Clergy and Laity" is not found in the Bible per se and must be examined in the light of Scripture.
 The practice no doubt made in roads into common practice through the doctrine of the five public ministry gifts (offices) described in Ephesians chapter 4.
 Throughout the apostolic letters we are told that mature men of God were to guide and direct and to maintain purity of doctrine and practices.
 These were to be overseers (Gr. presbuteros) of the local flocks of God.
 The intention was to keep the faith and traditions accurate and steadfast, holding the Apostle's teaching as the model.
 The original epistles were written with the intention of providing mature guidance to less mature believers who were being discipled in the faith.

-the Spiritual life and to provide balance and
+in practices of the Spiritual life and to provide balance and correction

 "Knowledge makes arrogant, love edifies."